Pixel-Meister/shipstation-fulfillment-line-items/README.md

-# shipstation-fulfillment-line-items
+Google Apps Script that fetches line items from shipments and fulfilments to a Google Sheet.
+To use, open a Google Sheet and click Extensions on the menu bar, then click Apps Script.
-Google Apps Script that fetches fulfillments and their items from a user-specified date range and appends them to a Google Sheet.
+Copy these code snippets, save, and authorize the script.
+On your next refresh there will be a new menu item.
+Authorize the script using the menu.
+With that you're off to the races! 🏇